If you work with the RaspberryPi you will sooner or later encounter the problem of how to transfer files to the RasPi or copy them from the RasPi.

 Set up network drive under Windows

 Now you have to configure the shared folder in Windows as a network drive.
-You can then finally access the shared folder as if it were a local drive (that is, connected directly to your computer).
+You will then be able to access the shared folder as if it were a local drive (i.e. directly connected to your computer).

 To configure this network drive, open the "Computer".
-So the window in which you also plugged USB sticks, CD/DVD drives and hard drives are displayed.
+This is the window in which inserted USB sticks, CD/DVD drives and hard disks are also displayed.

-But you also have to tell Windows that it should use the user account that was created on the RaspberryPi.
+But you also have to tell Windows to use the user account that was created on the RaspberryPi.

 Long story short:

-So you do not just type in "pi" but
+So you enter not only "pi" but also

-The window then closes and a new window opens shortly thereafter.
+The window will close and a new window will open shortly afterwards.